Roxalis/roxalis.github.io/_posts/2020-05-05-down-by-the-stream.md

 “We don’t take drugs,” they replied at the same time.
 “Pity.”
 Leonard fell into a long silence.
 Faith turned on the radio for some music and the news.
 Nothing in particular had happened in the world and the music had a soothing effect on Faith.
 Her dislike for Leonard had increased.
 Both Gary and Faith had looked at each other questioningly.
 The fact that Leonard would soon depart in Sacramento and they would be alone again comforted both.
 Reflected upon Leonard's eyes were the shapes and colors near the road, now intermixed into lines that ran parallel to the vehicle as he focused on one point outside the window.
 A feeling of empowerment rose in him and filled the emptiness.
-Now, he felt a little less worthless.
+Now he felt a little less worthless.
 From that day on his life would change, he decided, and theirs, too.
 In Sacramento Gary asked Leonard where he wanted to get out.
 “Take Interstate 5 up north.”
 “North?”